aplteam/Tatin/docs/TatinForContributors.md

 This document also discusses how to execute the test suite and how to build a new version of Tatin.

-However, this is not an introduction into how to contribute to a project that is hosted on GitHub.
-If you are not familiar with that then google for "contribute to a github project".
+However, this is not an introduction to how to contribute to a project that is hosted on GitHub.
+If you are not familiar with that then google "contribute to a GitHub project".

 ## Requirements

-In order to work on Tatin you need at least Dyalog 18.0 Unicode (it will never run in Classic).
+To work on Tatin you need at least Dyalog 18.0 Unicode (it will never run in Classic).

 You need one of: